Vinilificio/vinilificio.com/en/vinyl-press.md

 Vinilificio is the authorized dealer of RAND MUZIK, the leader in vinyl pressing.
 Thanks to our ten-year partnership with RAND MUZIK, Vinilificio offers quality services and products for the production of vinyl records.
 The entire production of vinyl printing takes place at the partner company plant.
 Vinilificio takes care of the management, customer service and administrative side.

-We press your vinyl starting from 100 copies in the following formats: **7" and 12" 140 gr and 180 gr.**
+We press your vinyl starting from 100 copies in the following formats: **7", 10" and 12" 140 gr and 180 gr.**

-We provide black, colored and marbled vinyl records in 7” (standard and big hole), 12”; 140 gr. and 180 g.
+We provide black, colored and marbled vinyl records in 7” (standard and big hole), 10", 12”; 140 gr. and 180 g.
 We also print covers, labels, stickers, inserts and download cards.

 [Vinyl color overview](https://www.randmuzik.de/media/mustervinylfarben_samplesvinylcolors_highres_6.pdf)
-Contact us for updated colors.
+Contact us for updated colors list.

 We print cover, sleeves, inlay, labels, stickers in all sizes and in b/w, full color or special colors and varnishes (Pantone, UV, metallics, etc.).